jklntnx/nb.notes/nb_setup.md

 # nb setup
-# set up an nb notebook on a mac to sync with a remote private github repo
+## set up nb notebook on a mac to sync with a remote private github repo

 # create a github account
 *  user = jklntnx